mmcloughlin/hwwasm/README.md

 ## Application

-I implemented a proof-of-concept for a representative use case, namely the SHA-1 hash algorithm using the Cryptographic Extension on AArch64.
+The experiment provides a proof-of-concept for a representative use case, namely the SHA-1 hash algorithm using the Cryptographic Extension on AArch64.
 The prototype demonstrates how [C code written against ARM's C intrinsics API](example/sha1/sha1_intrinsics.c) can be executed both natively and via Wasm.
 Wasm execution is achieved with a Wasm AArch64 intrinsics C API layer that serves as a drop-in replacement for native intrinsic header files.
-In addition, I have a fork of Wasmtime with support for intrinsic calls for a select group of AArch64 instructions.
+In addition, I have a [fork of Wasmtime](https://github.com/mmcloughlin/hwwasmtime) with support for intrinsic calls for a select group of AArch64 instructions.
 The end result is SHA-1 execution via Wasm with intrinsics at 1.3x native AArch64 performance.

 To give a feel for the implementation, four rounds of the SHA-1 compression function in C with AArch64 intrinsics are: